 SAFETY NOTE: I want to share an important word about campers with older power converters.
 It’s very important to check if the converter in your truck camper produces clean DC power, or unfiltered DC power.

 In years past, many RV manufacturers installed converters that produced unfiltered DC power.
-Unfiltered DC power is safe for incandescent lights and motor driven appliances (like Fantastic Vent fans), but can cause damage to 12-volt electronics like televisions, radios, computers, and some LED light fixtures.
+Unfiltered DC power is safe for incandescent lights and motor driven appliances (like Fantastic Vent fans).
+It can cause damage to 12-volt electronics like televisions, radios, computers, and some LED light fixtures.

 Details about your power converter may be included in the information packet of brochures that came with your truck camper.
 Otherwise, you’ll need to locate and identify the converter unit yourself by reading its label.
 If the converter was manufactured in the mid-2000’s or earlier, chances are it’s generating unfiltered DC.
 Even if you have a newer converter, it’s important to check.

 If your converter produces unfiltered DC, we recommend upgrading to a modern clean DC converter before adding new 12-volt outlets.
-A modern clean DC converter will also offer better efficiency, improved battery life, and safer power with all of the 21st-century sophisticated electronics that have become so indispensable in our lives.
+A modern clean DC converter will also offer better efficiency, improved battery life, and safer power.

-Thank you to John Wells for documenting his 12-Volt outlet install and for writing this article, to Tom Emerick for proofreading and offering 12-Volt advice, and to Randy at Best Converters for his expertise in clarifying the above safety note.
-If you have questions about your specific converter, we recommend contacting Randy at firstname.lastname@example.org.
+Thank you to John Wells for documenting his 12-Volt outlet install and for writing this article.
+Thanks to Tom Emerick for proofreading and offering 12-Volt advice.
+Randy at Best Converters has given his expertise in clarifying the above safety note.